Skip to content

 Building a Remote Incident Response Plan

 Document procedures for remotely isolating compromised devices.
 MDM tools can disable network access on managed endpoints.
 Changing VPN credentials and account passwords cuts off an active attacker's session while you investigate.
 Train employees not to power off or factory-reset a device they believe is compromised — the device state at the time of compromise is forensic evidence.
-Your incident response provider or managed security team needs that device intact to determine the full scope of the breach and whether data was exfiltrated.

-Compliance Requirements That Extend to Remote Work
+Compliance Requirements for Remote Work

-PCI DSS 4.0 for businesses processing payment cards: Requirement 8.4.2 mandates MFA for all remote access into the cardholder data environment.
-Requirement 4.2.1 requires strong cryptography for all transmissions of cardholder data across open public networks.
-These apply to every remote employee accessing payment systems from outside the office network.
+PCI DSS 4.0 for businesses processing payment cards requires MFA for all remote access into the cardholder data environment and strong cryptography for all transmissions of cardholder data across open public networks.
+Small businesses accepting credit cards must document how their remote work controls satisfy these requirements.

 Employee Training, Security Policy, and Continuous Monitoring